 Check out these awesome tools to help you craft the perfect headline title:

-However, content upgrades can be way more powerful than any free report or eBook.
-Content upgrades are content extensions to your blog posts.
+However, content upgrades can be way more effective at converting traffic than any free report or eBook in general.

-For added validation that content upgrades can work, take a look at the screen capture below.
+For added validation that content upgrades can work, just take a look at the screen capture below.